 ITF features frequently in the Western SAR Area file in the National Archives, with many ‘alerts’ due to weather and communications difficulties in the remote areas where it operated.
-On 14th September 1957 CF-ITF became seriously overdue on a flight from Coppermine-Reid Island-Holman-Issacks Harbour.
-Air Traffic Control were requesting definite SAR action, although Wardair were taking a more relaxed attitude, presuming the pilot had set down somewhere and was holding due weather.
-At the request of the Winnipeg Rescue Co-Ordination Centre, the Whitehorse-based Dakota was dispatched to do a track crawl, which was discontinued when the Otter eventually made a safe arrival at Sacks Harbour.
+On 14 September 1957 the Otter became seriously overdue on a flight Coppermine-Reid Island-Holman-Issacks Harbour.
+Air Traffic Control were requesting definite SAR action, although Wardair were taking a more relaxed attitude, presuming that the pilot had set down somewhere and was holding due weather.
+At the request of the Winnipeg RCC., the Whitehorse Dakota was dispatched to do a track crawl, which was discontinued when the Otter eventually made a safe arrival at ‘Sacks Harbour.

-The Otter was then leased by West Coast Resorts to Harbour Air Ltd., to whom it was registered on 26th January 2001.
-It remained in Pacific Coastal's blue and white colour scheme, with Harbour Air titles.
-During the summer months of 2001 and 2002, the Otter was based at Sandspit on the Queen Charlotte Islands, on Wipline 8000 amphibious floats, flying to Langara Island lodge and other locations with guests of West Coast Resorts.
-During the other months, it flew Harbour Air’s schedules and charters on straight floats based at Prince Rupert.
-One of the main scheduled services it flew was Harbour Air's flight 303/304, routing Prince Rupert-Masset (on Queen Charlotte Island)-Eden Lake (a logging camp)-Dinan (also a logging camp)-Masset-Prince Rupert.
-In the course of this service on 9th January 2003, ITF came to grief landing at Eden Lake.
+Having flown for Pacific Coastal Airlines for the remainder of 2000, the Otter was then leased to Harbour Air Ltd., of Vancouver, to whom it was registered on 26 January 2001.
+It remained in the Pacific Coastal colour scheme but with Harbour Air titles.
+It was assigned by Harbour Air to its Prince Rupert base.
+During the summer months of 2001 and 2002 the Otter was based at Sandspit on the Queen Charlotte Islands on amphibious floats, flying to Langara Island Lodge and other locations with guests of West Coast Resorts.
+During the other months it flew Harbour Air’s schedules and charters based at Prince Rupert’s Seal Cove seaplane base.
+During this period, two CADORS incidents are reported:

+One of the many scheduled services ITF flew for Harbour Air was its flight 303/304 routing Prince Rupert-Masset (on Queen Charlotte Island)-Eden Lake (a logging camp)-Dinan (also a logging camp)-Masset-Prince Rupert.
+In the course of this service on 9 January 2003 ITF came to grief while landing on Eden Lake.
 Conditions were “glassy water”.
-The Otter bounced in and then off the water, and the left float structure collapsed.
+The Otter bounced in and then off the water and the left float structure collapsed.
 The pilot and single passenger crawled out of the aircraft and were rescued by a boat sent from the Husby Forest Products camp.
 The Otter then sank in 23 metres of water.
-It was eventually fished out of its watery resting place with considerable difficulty.
-The Sikorsky S-61 helicopter used for this operation pulled too hard, breaking the cable and the Otter sank to the bottom again.
+A salvage mission was mounted and ITF was eventually fished out of its watery resting place, with considerable difficulty.
+The S-61 helicopter pulled too hard, breaking the cable, and the Otter sank to the bottom again.
 A second attempt was successful but some further damage was caused when the Otter was dragged across the ground.
-The Otter was then shipped south to Vancouver.
+It was loaded onto a boat and shipped south to Vancouver.